 In a literal sense, the all-new Echo Dot (4th generation) is a Smart Speaker with Alexa but I’d personally find it helpful for some background on what that means, for both the casual and family user – So, with that in mind, let’s begin…

 What is the Echo Dot and Alexa?

 Think of Alexa as extra help around the home, she’s your virtual assistant that works with AI technology.
-Through the power of your voice, you can ask her to stream your music library, or select songs, via the likes of Amazon Music, Apple Music, Spotify or Deezer – and others!
-As well as music, which is something I use her for a lot, she also plays audiobooks (with Audible) and your favourite podcasts either through one device or, if you’ve got more than one, can use multiple Echo Dot’s around the home.
+Through the power of your voice, you can ask her to stream your music library, or select songs, via the likes of Amazon Music (now in HD!), Apple Music, Spotify or Deezer – and others!
+As well as music, which is something I use her for a lot, she also plays audiobooks (with Audible) and your favourite podcasts either through one device or, if you’ve got more than one, can use multiple devices around the home.

 That’s definitely not all the Echo Dot can do, it’s also invaluable for setting timers or reminders, tuning into your favourite radio station, telling you terrible jokes on demand, playing random games with you and even singing… oh yes.
 It’s an experience, I’ll tell you, but for reasons unknown the design actually gives her a personality and even some bizarre quirks.
 Which works!